GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 -to provide links to relevant external websites.

 This design of this website is in part based on the Love Running website featured in Code Institute's Full Stack Developer programme.
 Two previous builds of the website can be found here #############.
-Much of the development of the css styling was done in these earlier builds, however it should be noted that the commit messages for these are not always clear or easy to follow.
+Much of the development of the CSS styling was done in these earlier builds, however it should be noted that the commit messages for these are not always clear.
-This has been fixed in this new build which has clear commit messages.
+The version presented here is a new build with clearer commit messages.

 The enquiries form is not yet functional.